Human trafficking occurs in every state in America, an economy thriving in invisibility.

 Your role in the fight against human trafficking

-These survivor stories help paint a picture of the many forms and places human trafficking can take place here in the United States.
+These human trafficking survivor stories help paint a picture of the many forms and places human trafficking can take place here in the United States.
 To learn more about survivors and their journeys, read more stories on our blog.